saltastroops/imephu/jenkins/dev-deployment/README.md

 ## Requirements

 Before using the Jenkinsfile, you must create credentials in Jenkins for the PyPI server user.
-These must be of the type "Username and password", and their id must be "pypi-dev-credentials".
+These must be of the type "Username with password", and their id must be "pypi-dev-credentials".